Ircama/ELM327-emulator/README.md

 - `reset` = reset the emulator (counters and variables)
 - any other Python command can be used to query/configure the backend thread

-The command prompt also allows configuring the `emulator.answer` dictionary, which has the goal to force answers for specific Pids (`'Pid': '...'`).
+The command prompt also allows configuring the `emulator.answer` dictionary, which has the goal to force answers for specific PIDs (`'Pid': '...'`).
 Its syntax is:

 ```
 emulator.answer = { 'pid' : 'answer', 'pid' : 'answer', ... }